 Temple Mount Sifting Project

-In the previous photo, you can see a car parking at the bottom left corner.
+In the previous photo, you can see a car parking lot at the bottom left corner.
 It is located near a building with a rounded roof.
 It was our main attraction for the day.
 And it is where the Ancient Jerusalem Sifting Project is taking place.
-But it all started from Temple Mount Sifting Project.
+But it all started with Temple Mount Sifting Project.

 In 1999, the Muslim Waqf began renovation work in the ancient open spaces known as Solomon’s Stables on the Temple Mount.
 The work, which was carried out without any supervision or archaeological study, raised fears that vitally important historical information would be lost forever.